Natangry/FantasyColony/Docs/XML_ARTIFACTS.md

 - `XML_INDEX.md` — bulleted file list with `View · Raw` links (mirrors Code Index) and a schema summary.
 - `XML_SNAPSHOT.txt` — normalized, diffable snapshot of all XML Def files.
 - `Docs/Templates/Defs/*.xml` — default templates for each discovered schema.
+- `Docs/Templates/Defs/_AllSchemas.xml` — consolidated catalog of every schema with its attribute/element lists and an embedded canonical template sample.

 These files are regenerated on every push to `main` (and on manual dispatch) by the GitHub Actions workflow: `.github/workflows/update-xml-artifacts.yml`.